Former Bradley, NBA coach Dick Versace stood by his players and by Chicago

 Tufano’s owner Joey DiBuono was one of Versace’s students at Gordon Tech, where the coach taught English literature.

-“He taught me how to enjoy school and seek education,” said DiBuono, who said Versace always kept in touch and that their relationship evolved through the years until he came to think of him as family .
+“He taught me how to enjoy school and seek education,” said DiBuono, who said Versace always kept in touch and their relationship evolved through the years until he came to think of him as family.

 Versace had an unconventional family upbringing as a self-professed Army brat.
 His father Humbert was an Army colonel whose postings took the family around the world.
 His mother Tere Rios was an author.
 Her book “The Fifteenth Pelican” became the basis for “The Flying Nun,” a popular 1960s TV sitcom.